open-taggy/.github/profile/README.md

 ## 🎯 taggy gives you
 - An open, easy-to-start-with, easy-to-integrate and quite powerful frontend module to fit your tagging needs.

-- Just define some trigger words or put in your existing [glossar](#the-glossar) and start to tag your content.
+- Just define some trigger words or put in your existing [glossary](#the-glossary) and start to tag your content.

 ## 👁️ Demo